yukicyk/nanopore-bac-genome-assembly/README.md

   - `barcode_id` (if multiplexing)
   - `biosample_accession` (leave blank initially; add after NCBI submission)
   - `fastq_path` or `fastq_guess` (if you already have per‑sample FASTQ)
-- Many additional fields are encouraged for traceability (instrument, flow cell IDs, kits, DNA QC, paths, QC metrics, etc.).
+- Additional fields are necessary for bookkeeping and traceability (instrument, flow cell IDs, kits, DNA QC, sample details, QC metrics, etc.).
 - Template: see `docs/templates/run_manifest_template.tsv`.

-Important: `biosample_accession` is often not known at wet‑lab time.
+Important: `biosample_accession` is often not available before de novo assembly.
 It is optional in Schema A+.
-Add it later when you submit to NCBI (BioSample/SRA).
+Add later when data is submitted to NCBI (Bioproject/BioSample/SRA).

 ### Schema B — Workflow Samples (pipeline centric)